How it works….

 Our RYA sailing courses are generally Solent based although we may go as far afield as Poole Harbour.
-Our expectation is to cover approximately 100 miles usually visiting Cowes, Yarmouth, Beaulieu, Lymington, Portsmouth Harbour, Newtown Creek and Bembridge.
+Our expectation is to cover approximately 40-50 miles usually visiting Cowes, Yarmouth, Beaulieu, Lymington, Portsmouth Harbour, Newtown Creek, Bembridge & Chichester Harbour.

 The sailing itinerary is set by the Skipper based on the weather forecast and crew experience, his aim is to take in a number of ports and anchorages around the sailing area.